Signiant/dynamodb-autoscale-enabler/README.md

 * table prefix is a prefix of tables to match.
 All tables starting with this prefix will have autoscaling turned on
 * min throughput is the minimum provisioned throughput to configure for read and write
 * max throughput is the maximum provisioned throughput to configure for read and write
+* target utilization percent is the percentage of the provisioned throughput you want autoscaling to try and keep reads and writes at